If Someone Owes You Child Support, Do You Get Their Coronavirus Check?

 But to get into this system, your state child enforcement agency needs to know that you’re behind — which it would if the custodial parent reported your nonpayment or if you missed payments you make directly to the state.

 Your state will then submit information about your missed payments to the Office of Child Support Enforcement, which reports that information to the Treasury.

 How long does this take?
 It varies by state, according to Seth C. Weston, a Roanoke, Virginia-based attorney whose practice includes family law.

 “For instance, the Virginia Department of Child Support Enforcement generally won’t take enforcement action until there is $5,000 in arrears,” Weston said.

 “It can take anywhere from weeks to months,” said Adam Turbowitz, a New York family attorney with Aronson Mayefsky and Sloan, LLP.
 “In New York, there’s a huge [child support] case backlog.
 We’re talking 30-, 60-, 90-day backlogs.”

 Once you’ve been reported to the Office of Child Support Enforcement, you’ll get a pre-offset notice with information about how to contest the debt before you’re officially placed in the Treasury Offset Program.

-2. Will I be notified if my coronavirus check is seized for child support?
+3. Should I have been notified if my first coronavirus check was seized for child support?